Protestantism in the Republic of Ireland: Decline after creation of the Irish Free State

 The exact numbers of migration based upon religious affiliation before 1926 is complicated by various different reasons.
 However between the 1911 and 1926 census' it has been suggested that there was a migration of 106,456 people from minority-religions, with at least 60,000 Protestants not connected to the British administration in Ireland.
 During this period the number of Protestants in what became the Irish Free State dropped from 10% to 7%.
-This represented a drop of 32% in the Protestant population compared to the 2% drop in the Catholic population.
+This represented a drop of 32% in the Protestant population compared to the 2% drop in the Roman Catholic population.
 This decrease is often linked to the removal of British forces from the Free State, however the rate of decline was quite similar between native and foreign born Protestants and the drop was five times greater than the total number of Protestants in the British forces in 1911.